-Visiting any North American city during the holiday season is sure to perk your spirit, and Vancouver, British Columbia—with a plethora of festivals, boat parades, and Christmas displays—is certainly no exception.
+Visiting any North American city during the holiday season is sure to perk your spirit, and with its plethora of festivals, boat parades, and Christmas displays, Vancouver, British Columbia, is certainly no exception.

 You can take a leisurely stroll through the spectacular lights at the VanDusen Botanical Garden while sipping hot cocoa or grab the family and head to Canada Place for arts and crafts and a visit from Santa.